afni/afni_doc/statistics/deconvolve_block.rst

     figure, *red* section; anywhere the argument would be positive).

-* It is often *convenient* to explicitly pick the stimulus duration whose response gets scaled to unity---that just makes explanation clearer.
+* It is often *convenient* to explicitly pick the stimulus duration whose response gets scaled to unity---that just makes an explanation clearer.
 Using ``dmUBLOCK`` with a negative argument provides that
   functionality: the magnitude of the argument is the duration whose response gets scaled to unity (below figure, *green* section; one